What are dental implants?

 You should not feel any pain during the surgery and the bone where the implant is placed does not have an abundance of pain nerves – this procedure is more comfortable than having a tooth out.

-After the surgery is carried out you will experience some discomfort as the anaesthetic wears off.
+After the surgery is carried out you will experience some discomfort as the anesthetic wears off.
 Depending on the type of surgery carried out and your specific health requirements, you will be given post-operative medication to ensure you are both pain-free and at low risk of infection.

 If bone grafts are performed along with the implants there may be slightly more discomfort, but still only minor amounts.